-For many, post-pandemic trips will revolve around reconnecting with loved ones.
-The people they’re with may be more important than the destination, so you need to focus on why your destination is the perfect place to make new memories.
+Trips will revolve around connecting with loved ones.
+The people they’re with may be more important than the destination, so you need to focus on why your destination is the perfect place to meet and make new memories.

-Having had plenty of time to research, save up and dream about their next chance to travel, many people will be looking at ticking off a destination on their bucket list.
-This is particularly true of the 18-24 market.
-A recent ABTA survey reported over one in five 18-24 year olds are planning a trip of a lifetime.
+The 18-24 market will be looking at ticking off a destination on their bucket list.
 Use your marketing campaigns to show why your destination should be on their list.
 Highlight once-in-a-lifetime experiences, local culture and other unique selling points.

 While many people are keen to escape their homes, experience the outdoors and tick off experiences on their bucket list, a new wave of eco-conscious travellers is emerging.
 The inability to fly and travel through much of 2020 undoubtedly had a positive impact on the environment.
-And with the recent COP26 conference serving as a reminder of our need to tackle climate change, many travellers are researching destinations, hotels and travel providers that align with their eco-friendly values.
+And with our need to tackle climate change, many travellers are researching destinations, hotels and travel providers that align with their eco-friendly values.

-According to ABTA, there has been a notable increase in holidaymakers turning to travel professionals for new ideas and destinations.
-Their figures show a 7% increase from 20% in 2019 to 27% in 2021.
-Furthermore, 20% of people are more likely to use a travel professional to book their holiday than before the pandemic.
+According to ABTA, there has been a notable increase in holidaymakers turning to travel professionals for new ideas and destinations with 30% of holidaymakers more likely to use a travel professional now than before the pandemic.

 This data suggests travellers need the reassurances provided by trusted travel professionals.
 So why not use your destination marketing campaigns to position your airport as the expert on your destination – a go-to, trusted source?

 As well as sharing engaging travel content, make it easy for customers to get answers to their questions and concerns.
-Consider creating optimised landing pages for your destinations with key travel information, current COVID restrictions and insider tips.
+Consider creating bespoke landing pages for your destinations with key travel information and insider tips.

 To increase travel sales, airports need to connect with customers right at the beginning of the buyer journey when they experience that ‘I want to get away’ moment and start researching a trip.
 How?
 By providing content that customers will find valuable when they’re fact-finding and researching a destination.